DevAndArtist/swift-singletongenerator/README.md

     String.setSinglton « "hello world"

-    /* we can also like this, but I prefer my custom syntax */ String.self « "42"
+    /* we can also do it like this, but I prefer my custom syntax */ String.self « "42"

 ###### TODO: